avivace/compsci/README.md

 > Lecture notes, projects and various resources on the courses I attended at *Università degli Studi di Milano Bicocca* for my Bachelor's and Master's degrees in *Computer Science*.

-You're welcome to report errors, improvements or feedbacks as Issues, or directly propose modifications with Pull Requests.
+You're welcome to contribute and send feeback opening Issues or proposing modifications with Pull Requests.

 ### Contents